bobbadshy/touchosc_shiva_preset_manager/README.md

 ## Planned features wishlist

+- Support send/receive presets over MIDI SysEx, for persistent storage e.g. in a MIDI Librarian, or for ***live sharing over MIDI with other users that use the same OSC template for their gear :).*** See [discussion](https://github.com/bobbadshy/touchosc_shiva_preset_manager/discussions/8)
-- ...none at the moment, but who knows what tomorrow morning's coffee will bring ;) ...
+- ...no others at the moment, but who knows what tomorrow morning's coffee will bring ;) ...
 - ...

 ## Links